Early Start Online Music Lessons

 - Our lessons support Pre-K skills development

 Half-hour weekly lessons are $40.
-Tuition is on a monthly basis.
+Tuition is on a monthly basis for $160.
 We use automatic debit.

 - 50% discount for each extra family member in combined sessions